fractal-bootcamp/precourse-materials/computer-science/basics/answers/ostsam.md

 #### What is an algorithm?
 An algorithm is a set of instructions given to a computer.
 An algorithm will take an input, follow the steps laid out in the instructions, and produce an output.
 #### What is a function?
-A function is a set of instructions that accepts an arguments and performs a specific task on them.
+A function is a set of instructions that accepts arguments and performs a specific task on them.
 Functions are reusable and they may or may not take an input.
 #### What is function scope?
 What is a block scope?
 What is global scope?
 The function scope means that variables declared inside of a function are only accessible within that function.
 A block scope similarly prevents a variable from being accessible outside of the block, usually signified by curly brackets {}.
 Global scope means that variables are accessible from anywhere in the program.
 In js this is done with var.
 #### What is a variable?